neilenns/vatsim-atis/README.md

-# vatsim-atis
+# Live ATIS for MSFS 2020

-Eventually this will be a plug-in that retrieves and displays ATIS information from VATSIM.
+Eventually this will be a plug-in that retrieves and displays ATIS information from various live sources.

-For now it's just a sample project with automated builds.